nittaya2mu/DIP_Project2021/README.md

 [mfiles](https://github.com/nittaya2mu/DIP_Project2021/tree/main/mfiles) is to collect the MFiles used in this workshop

-This workshop is for Digital Image Processing subject (01418385 and 01204483) in the first semester, 2021
+This workshop is for Digital Image Processing subject (01418385 and 01204483) in the first semester, 2021 <br />

-Instructor: Dr. Nittaya Muangnak
+Instructor: Dr. Nittaya Muangnak <br />

-Department of Computer and Information Science
+Department of Computer and Information Science <br />
 Faculty of Science and Engineering, Kasetsart University, Sakon Nakhon, Thailand